-Unzip the downloaded zipfile and move kapow.exe to a directory of your choice; then update the system PATH variable to include that directory.
+Alternatively, you can download the provided zipfile, expand it, and move kapow.exe to a directory of your choice; then update the system PATH variable to include that directory.
 Note that the zipfile also includes the LICENSE.

 1.3.2 Install the package with go get